yorku-ease/DataMigrationBenchmarkingTool/README.md

 ## Prerequisites
 For easy setup and deployment, all components of the framework are packaged as Docker containers.
 To run the tool, you'll need five machines, each with specific dependencies:
-- Source Server
+- Data Source Machine
-- Target Server
+- Data Target Machine
 - Controller & Migration Engine: Docker
 - Kafka Cluster: Docker, Python
 - Databases: Docker <br />